|

 HEALTHCARE ADMINISTERED WITH THE AID OF THIS CONTENT.
 THE PRESCRIBING PHYSICIAN

-MUST BE FAMILIAR WITH THE FULL PRODUCT LABELING AS PROVIDED BY THE MANUFACTURER AND RELEVANT MEDICAL LITERATURE PRIOR TO USING THE OBPHARMACOPOEIATM
+MUST BE FAMILIAR WITH THE FULL PRODUCT LABELING AS PROVIDED BY THE MANUFACTURER AND RELEVANT MEDICAL LITERATURE PRIOR TO USING THIS

 Antenatal steroids